 The new Udemy Instructor Revenue Share Model mixed all revenue coming from different channels.
 Things are changing everywhere and you thought that youtube tax would be the worst thing.
 Well, we’ll see about that.

-There are big changes coming to Udemy that will affect instructor revenue.
+Big changes are coming to Udemy that will affect instructor revenue.
 Udemy is completely changing the instructor revenue share model so everything that you knew before about the revenue share model, will not be applicable anymore.

 Udemy Instructor Revenue Share